nickitaliano/nickitaliano/README.md

 ### Hi there 👋

 I'm Nick.
-I'm a freelance data engineer and amateur musician:music:.
-I'm enjoying learning and working Apache frameworks.
+I'm a freelance data engineer and amateur musician.
+I enjoy learning all things math and music!
 * 🌐 Website: https://nickitaliano.io
 * 🔭 I’m currently working on data-driven music apps and frameworks
 * 🌱 I’m currently learning Apache Kafka
 * 📫 How to reach me: nickitaliano.io@gmai.com
 * 😄 Pronouns: he/him
-* ⚡ Fun fact: I'm in the same scientific research honor society, Sigma Xi, as Albert Einstein
+* ⚡ Fun fact: I'm in the same scientific research honor society, Sigma Xi, as Albert Einstein, Robert Feynman, etc.🤓
 <!--
 **nickitaliano/nickitaliano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.